-NEW YORK (TheStreet) -- What's the difference between a market order and a limit order?
-What does "buy to cover" mean?
-Understanding how to pull off your first trade can be a little intimidating (and confusing).
-Let's say you've done your stock homework, you think you've found a winner, and now you're dying to put your new brokerage account to good use and start trading, but you're not quite sure how to do it.
-Sounds like you might need a little lesson in executing that first trade.
+Your first stock trade can be intimidating -- not to mention confusing.
+You've done your stock homework, you think you've found a winner, and now you're ready to put your new brokerage account to good use and start trading -- but you're not quite sure how to "execute" it.

 Trade "execution" is just a fancy way of referring to a transaction.
-When you buy or sell stock, you're executing a trade.
-To "trade," in investing lingo, usually refers to a particular type of investing strategy, so qualifying your use of the term "trade" with the word "execute" lets other investors know that you're talking about a specific transaction.
+To "trade" usually refers to a particular type of investing strategy, so qualifying your use of the term "trade" with the word "execute" lets other investors know that you're talking about a specific transaction.

 - Market Order